DIRECTOR: Alfred Hitchcock

 - Composer Bernard Herrmann

-- Graphic Designer Saul Bass who was the first to use kinetic typography on the film’s magnificent opening credits.
+- Graphic Designer Saul Bass was the first to use kinetic typography on the film’s magnificent opening credits.

 - Editor George Tomasini